BhadraAnirban/angular-universal/README.md

 ## Set up a server to run Universal bundles -

-At the root level of your project, next to package.json, create a file named server.ts and add the following content present in src/app/app.server.module.ts..
+At the root level of your project, next to package.json, create a file named server.ts and add the content present in server.ts of this project.

 In the server.ts example 'universal' is the my-project-name.
 Update it with your project name